Minecraft: Clones

-Following the initial surge in popularity of Minecraft in 2010, other video games were criticised for having various similarities to Minecraft, and some were described as being "clones", often due to a direct inspiration from Minecraft, or a superficial similarity.
-Examples include Ace of Spades, CastleMiner, CraftWorld, FortressCraft, Terraria, BlockWorld 3D, Total Miner, and Luanti (formerly Minetest).
-David Frampton, designer of The Blockheads, reported that one failure of his 2D game was the "low resolution pixel art" that too closely resembled the art in Minecraft, which resulted in "some resistance" from fans.
-A homebrew adaptation of the alpha version of Minecraft for the Nintendo DS, titled DScraft, has been released; it has been noted for its similarity to the original game considering the technical limitations of the system.
-In response to Microsoft's acquisition of Mojang and their Minecraft IP, various developers announced further clone titles developed specifically for Nintendo's consoles, as they were the only major platforms not to officially receive Minecraft at the time.
-These clone titles include UCraft (Nexis Games), Cube Life: Island Survival (Cypronia), Discovery (Noowanda), Battleminer (Wobbly Tooth Games), Cube Creator 3D (Big John Games), and Stone Shire (Finger Gun Games).
-Despite this, the fears of fans were unfounded, with official Minecraft releases on Nintendo consoles eventually resuming.
+Following the surge in Minecrafts popularity from 2010 onward, numerous other games were characterized as "clones" of it, whether due to direct inspiration or superficial visual similarity.
+Named examples include Ace of Spades, CastleMiner, FortressCraft, Terraria, and Luanti, formerly known as Minetest.
+David Frampton, designer of The Blockheads, acknowledged that his 2D game's low-resolution pixel art too closely resembled Minecrafts aesthetic, resulting in what he described as "some resistance" from fans.
+A homebrew adaptation of Minecrafts alpha version for the Nintendo DS, titled DScraft, was also released and noted for its fidelity to the original given the console's technical constraints.
+Following Microsoft's acquisition of Mojang, several developers announced clone titles specifically targeting Nintendo's consoles, which were at the time the only major platforms not to have received an official Minecraft release; these titles included UCraft by Nexis Games, Cube Life: Island Survival by Cypronia, Discovery by Noowanda, Cube Creator 3D by Big John Games, and Stone Shire by Finger Gun Games.
+Those concerns ultimately proved unfounded, as official Minecraft releases on Nintendo platforms eventually resumed.

-Markus Persson made another similar game, Minicraft, for a Ludum Dare competition in 2011.
-In 2025, Persson announced through a poll on his X account that he was considering developing a spiritual successor to Minecraft.
-He later clarified that he was "100% serious", and that he had "basically announced Minecraft 2".
-Within days, however, Persson cancelled the plans after speaking to his team.

-In November 2024, artificial intelligence companies Decart and Etched released Oasis, an artificially generated version of Minecraft, as a proof of concept.
-Every in-game element is completely AI generated in real time and the model does not store world data, leading to "hallucinations" such as items and blocks appearing that were not there before.
+Markus Persson developed a separate game, Minicraft, for a Ludum Dare competition in 2011.
+In 2025, Persson used a poll on his X account to signal he was considering a spiritual successor to Minecraft, subsequently clarifying he was "100% serious" and had effectively announced Minecraft 2, though he cancelled the plans within days after consulting his team.
+In November 2024, artificial intelligence companies Decart and Etched released Oasis, an AI-generated recreation of Minecraft presented as a proof of concept, in which every element is generated in real time without stored world data, producing hallucinations such as items and blocks appearing that had not previously been present.
+In January 2026, indie developer Unomelon announced that its voxel sandbox game Allumeria would be playable during that year's Steam Next Fest; on 10 February, Mojang issued a DMCA takedown of the game through Valve, alleging copyright infringement, though the takedown was later withdrawn.

 Minecon and related events

 Minecon was an annual official fan convention dedicated to Minecraft.
 The first full Minecon was held in November 2011 at the Mandalay Bay Hotel and Casino in Las Vegas.
-The event included the official launch of Minecraft; keynote speeches, including one by Persson; building and costume contests; Minecraft-themed breakout classes; exhibits by leading gaming and Minecraft-related companies; commemorative merchandise; and autograph and picture times with Mojang employees and well-known contributors from the Minecraft community.
+The event coincided with the official launch of Minecraft and included keynote speeches, including one by Persson, building and costume contests, Minecraft-themed breakout classes, exhibits by leading gaming and Minecraft-related companies, commemorative merchandise, and autograph and picture times with Mojang employees and well-known contributors from the Minecraft community.
 In 2016, Minecon was held in-person for the last time, with the following years featuring annual "Minecon Earth" livestreams on minecraft.net and YouTube instead.
 These livestreams, later rebranded to "Minecraft Live", included the mob/biome votes, and announcements of new game updates.
 In 2025, "Minecraft Live" became a biannual event as part of Minecrafts changing update schedule.